NeurJSCC Enabled Semantic Communications: Paradigms, Applications, and Potentials: Paradigms of NeurJSCC

-How we represent signals has a tremendous impact on how we solve coded transmission problems in semantic communication systems.
-From the perspective of signal representation mechanisms, we discuss several semantic coding techniques in this part.
+How we represent signals has a tremendous impact on how we solve coded transmission problems in end-to-end communication systems.
+From the perspective of signal representation mechanisms, we discuss several NeurJSCC techniques.